rheijuan/Story/Story.md

-#Chapter 3: The promotion
+# Chapter 3: The promotion

 The boss decided to have a talk with John.
+Be promoted kid.